Learn how to build an affordable DIY desk or farmhouse table with a cool rustic vibe, with free scrap wood!

 While the separate planks create desktop divisions, each one is wide enough to take care of writing needs.
 The computer pad addresses monitor stability and mouse requirements.

-Since the desk was so long, it yearned for some height.
-A light was desired anyway, so a funky fixture was formed using a barn lamp and vintage ironing board.
+An office light was desired anyway, so a funky lamp fixture was created teaming up a barn lamp and vintage ironing board.
 Pretty fun!

 Loosely stacked baskets offer storage with casual flair.
-After all, office work shouldn’t be THAT serious.
+After all, office supplies shouldn’t have to be THAT serious.

-And put away that office plastic, because the goods here are homespun all the way!
+And put away that office plastic, because the office organizers here are up-cycled here all the way!

 The file holder is created from two hanging plant brackets screwed to a wood plank.
 It’s ample, easy to grab, unique, and free.